Chick flick: Diversity of the genre

 Chick flicks are often also lumped in with the genre of romantic comedies.
 This narrows what can or cannot be considered a chick flick, with many people believing that for a film to be considered a chick flick it must have romance and comedy.
-There are key differences in how a romantic comedy v.s. a chick flick is marketed.
+There are key differences in how a romantic comedy versus a chick flick is marketed.
 A romantic comedy is often produced/marketed with men in mind.
 However, a chick flick is "a motion picture intended to appeal especially to women."

 More recently, some women have been wondering why it is that romance is the only thing that is marketed to women when there are many other themes, topics and issues with which women could relate.
 Due to there not being a "dude-flick" category, many observers are asking if there is a legitimate need to associate a movie genre solely with women, and then make them feel guilty for liking it.
 Others argue that chick flicks have been a continuation of the "chick cultural explosion," which reflected and promoted the new visibility of women in popular culture.
 Instead, chick flicks were grouped with the product of chick culture and the deliberate decision to address female audiences, meaning that women's significance in contemporary culture was increasing.

 The typical narrative in a chick flick of falling in love has now been adapted, and instead there has been an upward trend of including a greater representation of women in chick flicks.
 Women who instead focus on their professional life, women who reject beauty standards and feminist themes have all been seen in more recent chick flicks.
 There have also been chick flicks that aim to raise questions about the many choices women must confront such as the possibility of having it all, and the different effects of beauty standards in films such as Bridget Jones's Diary (2001), The Princess Diaries (2001), and In Her Shoes (2005).

 There has been little to no emphasis on including individuals from ethnic/racial minorities in chick-flicks.
 If an individual who is an ethnic/racial minority is cast as a lead role, their co-star will usually not be an ethnic minority.
-In the film Hitch where Will Smith was cast as the main male lead, and Eva Mendes was cast as the female lead was a deliberate decision.
+In the 2005 film Hitch where Will Smith was cast as the main male lead, and Eva Mendes was cast as the female lead was a deliberate decision.
 A black or white woman was not cast in the role, as Will Smith believed that a black couple would have put off audiences worldwide while an interracial couple with a black male lead and white female lead would have offended viewers in the U.S. Casting Eva Mendes was seen as a solution because a Latina female lead and a black male lead was not considered taboo in the U.S.